 Hidden in the middle of a rain forest, the stunning Iguazu Falls is a common heritage for Brazil and Argentina and forms the natural border between the two South American neighbours.

 American cowboy equivalent, Gauchos, are horsemen who inhabit the Argentine grassland, steppes and the vast Patagonia region.
 Their primary task is herding cattle and traditional farming.
 Gauchos form a key element in Argentinian culture and society.

 The land of Maradona and Messi; football is the greatest symbol of this South American country which has won the World Cup on two occasions in 1978 and 1986.
-The obsession and passion of football can be best witnessed during the famous Superclasico game between arch rivals Boca Juniors and River Plate.
+The obsession and passion of football can be best witnessed during the famous Superclasico game between arch-rivals Boca Juniors and River Plate.

 Argentinian cuisine is deeply influenced by its large livestock and farming produces.
-Beef and barbeque dominates the cuisine which is heavily influenced by Italian, German, and Spanish influences.
+Beef and barbeque dominate the cuisine which is heavily influenced by Italian, German, and Spanish influences.
 Mate is the national drink, widely consumed across the country.